devkabiir/flutter_advanced_template/README.md

 An opinionated flutter template for scaffolding apps.

-**Notice:** This is a personal project, it has limitaions, flutter does not officially support custom templates yet.
-This is unstable and requries my forked version of flutter.
+**Notice:** This is a personal project, it has limitations, flutter does not officially support custom templates yet.
+This is unstable and requires my forked version of flutter.

 Use at your own risk!
 Use `git clone -b custom_template https://github.com/devkabiir/flutter` my forked version tracks